openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 This table stores information about the teams in a course.

-.. note:: The Teams feature is in limited release.
-For more information, contact your edX partner manager.
-For Open edX sites, contact your system administrator.

 **History**: Added September 15 2015

 The ``teams_courseteam`` table has the following columns.